ziadoz/grokking-algorithms/notes.md

 A breadth first search works by radiating out from starting point, so all the nodes 1 degree out are searched first, then all the nodes 2 degrees out are searched second etc.

+In effect the breadth first search algorithm traverses or walks the tree.

 This is achieved using a queue.
 All the nodes 1 degree out are added to the queue first, then as each of those nodes is dequeued/searched, _their_ nodes are added to the queue if a match isn't found - radiating outwards.

 O(V + E) = O(Vertices + Edges)